Eagle Rock, Los Angeles: Higher education

-Eagle Rock is the site of Occidental College, which was first established in Boyle Heights in 1887, but a fire destroyed its original site in 1896; from there the college moved to a temporary location in Downtown Los Angeles until 1898 when it moved to Highland Park, and then to Eagle Rock in 1914.
+Eagle Rock is the site of Occidental College, which was first established in Boyle Heights in 1887.
+After a fire destroyed the original campus in 1896, it moved to Downtown Los Angeles, then Highland Park, until reopening permanently in Eagle Rock in 1914.
 The campus was designed by architect Myron Hunt.

 Schools

 Eagle Rock children attend schools in District 4 of the Los Angeles Unified School District.